Everything on a Waffle

-The only really interesting thing about someone that makes you want to explore them further is their heart, and she has a teeny tiny pea-sized one that takes you nowhere you want to go."
+"The only really interesting thing about someone that makes you want to explore them further is their heart, and she has a teeny tiny pea-sized one that takes you nowhere you want to go."

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .